Marshall Kilburn III

 Main Differences

-• Ingress Protection (IP) rating is IP54 on Marshall Kilburn III and IP66 on Sony ULT Field 5.
+• The IP rating is IP54 on the Marshall Kilburn III and IP66 on the Sony ULT Field 5.

-• Water resistance is sweat resistant on Marshall Kilburn III and water resistant on Sony ULT Field 5.
+• Water resistance is sweat resistant on the Marshall Kilburn III and fully water resistant on the Sony ULT Field 5.

-• Weight is 2800 g on Marshall Kilburn III and 3300 g on Sony ULT Field 5.
+• Weight is 2800 g on the Marshall Kilburn III and 3300 g on the Sony ULT Field 5.

-• Height is 169 mm on Marshall Kilburn III and 144 mm on Sony ULT Field 5.
+• Height is 169 mm on the Marshall Kilburn III and 144 mm on the Sony ULT Field 5.

-• Width is 273 mm on Marshall Kilburn III and 320 mm on Sony ULT Field 5.
+• Width is 273 mm on the Marshall Kilburn III and 320 mm on the Sony ULT Field 5.

-• Thickness is 150 mm on Marshall Kilburn III and 125 mm on Sony ULT Field 5.
+• Thickness is 150 mm on the Marshall Kilburn III and 125 mm on the Sony ULT Field 5.

-• Lowest frequency is 50 Hz on Marshall Kilburn III and 20 Hz on Sony ULT Field 5.
+• A detachable cable is available on the Marshall Kilburn III but not on the Sony ULT Field 5.

-• Battery life is 50 hours on Marshall Kilburn III and 25 hours on Sony ULT Field 5.
+• The lowest frequency reaches 50 Hz on the Marshall Kilburn III and 20 Hz on the Sony ULT Field 5.

-• LDAC support is not available on Marshall Kilburn III but is present on Sony ULT Field 5.
+• Battery life is 50 hours on the Marshall Kilburn III and 25 hours on the Sony ULT Field 5.

-• AAC support is available on Marshall Kilburn III but not on Sony ULT Field 5.
+• AAC support is present on the Marshall Kilburn III but not available on the Sony ULT Field 5.

-• Auracast support is available on Marshall Kilburn III but not on Sony ULT Field 5.
+• Auracast support is present on the Marshall Kilburn III but not available on the Sony ULT Field 5.

 Specs Comparison